Public university

-A public university or public college is a university or college that is in owned by the state or receives significant public funds through a national or subnational government, as opposed to a private university.
+A public university, state university, or public college is a university or college that is owned by the state or receives significant funding from a government.
 Whether a national university is considered public varies from one country (or region) to another, largely depending on the specific education landscape.
+In contrast a private university is usually owned and operated by a private corporation (not-for-profit or for profit).
+Both types are often regulated, but to varying degrees, by the government.

 Africa

+Algeria

+In Algeria, public universities are a key part of the education system, and education is considered a right for all citizens.
+Access to these universities requires passing the Baccalaureate (Bac) exam, with each institution setting its own grade requirements (out of 20) for different majors and programs.
+Notable public universities include the University of Algiers, University of Oran, and University of Mentouri Constantine.

 Egypt

 In Egypt, Al-Azhar University was founded in 970 AD as a madrasa; it formally became a public university in 1961 and is one of the oldest institutions of higher education in the world.
 In the 20th century, Egypt opened many other public universities with government-subsidized tuition fees, including Cairo University in 1908, Alexandria University in 1912, Assiut University in 1928, Ain Shams University in 1957, Helwan University in 1959, Beni-Suef University in 1963, Zagazig University in 1974, Benha University in 1976, and Suez Canal University in 1989.

 Kenya

 In Kenya, the Ministry of Education controls all public universities.
-Students enroll after completing a 8-4-4 educational program system and attaining a mark of C+ or above.
+Students enroll after completing an 8–4–4 educational program system and attaining a mark of C+ or above.
 Students who meet the criteria set annually by the Kenya Universities and Colleges Central Placement Service receive government sponsorship, with the government providing part of their university or college fees.
 Students are also eligible for a low-interest loan from the Higher Education Loan Board; students must pay back the loan after completing their higher education.